webplatform/docs/tutorials/css_text_quick_start/index.md

 CSS has several properties for styling text.

-There is a convenient shorthand property, [font], which you can use to specify several aspects at once—for example:
+There is a convenient shorthand property, '''font''', which you can use to specify several aspects at once—for example:

 * Bold, italic, and small-caps (small capital letters)
 * The size